-Pyeongchang 2018: What to watch on Day 12 at the Winter Olympics
+Pyeongchang 2018: Women’s curling eliminated from playoff contention; what else is happening on Day 12

 Curling (Men's and women's round robin)

-After recovering from a rough start to the round robin, Canada's women's squad lost 7-5 to China on Day 11.
-Rachel Homan's rink is now at risk of missing out on the playoff round.
-They'll need to win their next two games, starting tonight against the U.K., and hope other teams lose their matches.
+Rachel Homan's rink will miss out on the playoff round after a devastating loss to Great Britain Tuesday night.
+Leading 5-4 going into the tenth and final end, Canada allowed Great Britain to sit four before Homan's final draw came up light.
+Since curling made its return to the Winter Olympics in 1998, Canadian teams had won a men's and women's medal in every games.
 Kevin Koe's men's squad, which has also had its ups and downs, wraps up round robin play against Denmark, looking for a second-place finish.
-(7:05 p.m.
-Feb.
-20 for women's, 12:05 Feb.
+(12:05 Feb.
 21 for men's)

 Snowboard (Men's big air qualification)